Rey Mysterio: Intercontinental Champion (2009–2010)

-At WrestleMania 25, Mysterio defeated John "Bradshaw" Layfield (JBL) for the Intercontinental Championship in 21 seconds.
+At WrestleMania 25 on April 5, Mysterio defeated John "Bradshaw" Layfield (JBL) in 21 seconds to capture the Intercontinental Championship.
 His win made Mysterio the twenty-first Triple Crown Champion in WWE history.
-Mysterio was drafted back to the SmackDown brand during the 2009 WWE Draft on the April 13 episode of Raw, in the process making the Intercontinental Championship exclusive to SmackDown for the first time since August 2002.
+Mysterio was drafted back to the SmackDown brand during the 2009 WWE Draft on the April 13 episode of Raw, making the Intercontinental Championship exclusive to SmackDown for the first time since August 2002.
 He then entered into an extensive feud with Chris Jericho, retaining his title against him at Judgment Day on May 17.
-During their second match at Extreme Rules, Jericho won after he unmasked Mysterio and pinned him, losing the title.
+At Extreme Rules on June 7, Mysterio lost the title after being unmasked and pinned by Jericho.
 Mysterio and Jericho were booked in a Title vs. Mask match that was scheduled for The Bash on June 28, which Mysterio won, regaining the title.
-He then moved into a feud with Dolph Ziggler, whom he retained the title against at both Night of Champions and SummerSlam.
+Mysterio retained the title once more against Jericho on the July 10 episode of SmackDown to end their feud, before he was attacked by Dolph Ziggler after the match.
+He successfully defended the title against Ziggler at both Night of Champions on July 26 and SummerSlam on August 23.
 On August 2, WWE announced that Mysterio would be suspended for 30 days, effective September 2, for violating the company's Wellness Policy.
-Before the suspension, he lost the title on September 1 (aired September 4) against John Morrison.
+Before the suspension, he lost the title on the September 1 (aired September 4) episode of SmackDown against John Morrison.
 In an interview with Mexican newspaper Record, Mysterio stated that he was suspended for a drug he was using for his knee and arm.
 Mysterio stated that he had a prescription for the drug, but was unable to produce it in time to prevent his suspension due to being on vacation and doing a promotional tour.